erickrodrig/adventofcode/README.md

 # Advent of code

-Those are my solutions to [Advent of Code](https://adventofcode.com).
+These are my solutions to [Advent of Code](https://adventofcode.com).

-I started doing the challenges in 2023 as practice, I'm not following the calendar accordingly or doing it in a competitive way.
+I started doing the challenges in 2023 as a practice.

 P.S.
 My answers are not the best approaches xD